 Improved performance is one of the key growth benefits of a cloud ERP solution.
 If you experience seasonal work fluctuations, your cloud solution provider can optimize your application availability as needed.
 Even unplanned surges in business that require heavier system performance should be transparent to its users.

 Microsoft Dynamics provides ongoing upgrades and enhancements to its solutions.
 This keeps your system working optimally and is the best way to take advantage of new application functionality while maintaining predictable monthly operating expenses.
 And as you grow, you simply add speed and storage without having to replace your outdated technology.

 Total Cost of Ownership (TCO)

 If you’ve been in business for any length of time, you may have already experienced dealing with obsolete technology.
-The “cutting-edge” on-premise ERP system purchased six years ago was probably great the first year or two.
+The “cutting-edge” on-premises ERP system purchased six years ago was probably great the first year or two.
 Then your business opened a new location, it went through a staff restructuring, faster and less expensive technology hit the market, or all of these changes took place.
 ERP users found that they had difficulty keeping up with business shifts.

-Studies show that the average lifespan of an on-premise software program is six to eight years.
+Studies show that the average lifespan of an on-premises software program is six to eight years.
 Imagine the expense and the headache of going through a complete system development, integration, and deployment that often.

 SaaS or cloud-based ERP systems provide a number of benefits to compliment this TCO.
 Monthly payment plans include (among other things) security and ongoing hardware and system updates for optimal functionality.